pip-services/pip-services-docs/content/en/toolkit/getting_started/toolkit_architecture/__text2_dart.md

+Last but not least are the additional (optional) modules, shown in red.
+These modules are used to support specific technologies, such as:

 - Azure - components for working with the Azure cloud
 - [AWS](../../aws) - components for working with the AWS cloud